Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

 When is it paid?
-Upon completion, when funds are transferred from the lender.
+Upon completion, when funds are transferred.

 Own building insurance fee